Zhykos/advanced-playlist/README.md

 ### Installation

-1. Download latest version of YCF: https://github.com/Zhykos/fr.zhykos.youtubecustomfeed/releases
+1. Download latest version of *VCF*: https://github.com/Zhykos/fr.zhykos.videocustomfeed/releases

 2. Unzip it and open a Terminal within the directory..